 Following on from my last piece describing the DSWA Pinnacle award and One World Garden, for which I received my first Pinnacle award, I will this time describe the work at Brackenrigg in Cumbria for which I received a second Pinnacle Award.
 This project consisted of the construction of extensive boundary walls and garden features.

 Andrew Loudon has been a professional dry stone waller since 1994 and attained Master Craftsman status in 2000 from The Dry Stone Walling Association of Great Britain (DSWA) of which he is a professional member.
-Andrew is recognised as one of the leading craftsmen in the field of dry stone walling, and his work has been awarded numerous accolades over the years.
+Andrew is recognised as one of the leading craftsmen in the field of dry stone walling, he runs dry stone walling courses and his work has been awarded numerous accolades over the years.

-Andrew works extensively throughout the UK and on large projects worldwide.
+Andrew is based in Cheshire, works extensively throughout the UK and on large projects worldwide.